Waterfall Way NSW Itinerary

 Tip: There is a small, rustic NPWS campground with ten sites just as you head in off the road.
 It would be a nice place to camp if you prefer not to stay in Armidale.
 There are BBQs, picnic tables, water, and toilets.

-Just 35km, further along, is our next stop, Point Lookout.
-This time no waterfall but a stunning lookout over the escarpment.
-At 1500m above sea level and with views out to the Pacific Ocean on a clear day, this is a sight you will remember.
-It reminded me of the view into the Grose Valley from Evans Lookout at Blackheath, but even more vast.
+Just 35km further along is our next stop, Point Lookout.
+No waterfall this time, but a stunning lookout over the escarpment.
+At 1500m above sea level with views out to the Pacific Ocean on a clear day, it reminded me of the view into the Grose Valley from Evans Lookout at Blackheath, but even more vast.
+If you’ve stood at Evans Lookout, that should tell you everything.

 The Point Lookout - Credit: John Spencer/DPIE